 In the broadest sense of the term, chemical engineering deals with chemicals.
-These engineers design and manufacture materials and products by using scientific principles from the fields of chemistry, biology, math, and physics.
+These engineers design and manufacture materials and products using scientific principles from chemistry, biology, math, and physics.
 They may also come up with innovative processes to use and transform energy.

-Chemical engineers can work with microorganisms, food, pharmaceuticals, and fuels, and they often perform experiments and other tasks in labs.
-Many use computers to help design experiments.
+Chemical engineers can work with microorganisms, food, pharmaceuticals, and fuels.
+Often performing experiments and other tasks in labs, many also use computers to design experiments.

 - Biochemical engineering

 - Materials engineering